OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/articles/only-internally-vetted-and-appoved-libraries-can-be-used.md

 ---
-title: Only internally vetted and approved Open Source libraries can be used.
+title: Only internally vetted and approved Open Source libraries can be used
 published: true
 published_at: 2023-06-26 08:26 +0000
 ---